 - Bǎidú (百毒): One hundred poisons.
 The term doesn’t actually refer to 100 types of poison.
 Instead, it is a synonym for “extremely poisonous” or poisons in general.

 - Báigǔ (白骨): While the characters translate to “white bones,” the term is generally used to name evil weapons and techniques.
 Particularly, techniques that require unethical practices to master.

 - Běidǒu Qīxīng (北斗七星): The seven stars of the Big Dipper.
 A very popular term in both Xianxia and Wuxia, items and techniques named using this term usually possess celestial powers or complexity.
-In the Wuxia classic Legend of the Condor Heroes, the Běidǒu Qīxīng Array was also a complex battle formation simultaneously executed by seven swordsmen.
+In the Wuxia classic Legend of the Condor Heroes, the Běidǒu Qīxīng Array was a complex battle formation simultaneously executed by seven swordsmen.

 - Bìhǎi (碧海): The azure seas.
 A great term to use when naming powers and objects with oceanic powers.

 - Bīngpò (冰魄): In classic literature, this is a metaphor for the moon, with the characters themselves meaning “icy soul.”
-In newer writings, it is used to name objects or skills with icy powers.
+In newer writings, though, it is used to name objects or skills with icy powers.